jhuapl-boss/ingest-client/README.md

 - **Creating a NEW Ingest Job**
 	- Populate an ingest job configuration file to specify the correct plugins for your data, the Boss resource to use, the extent of the dataset to be ingested, and the tile size.
 	- Refer to the [Creating Configuration Files](https://github.com/jhuapl-boss/ingest-client/wiki/Creating-Ingest-Job-Configuration-Files) wiki page for more detail on how to do this.
+Also, currently a helper script can be found [here](https://github.com/jhuapl-boss/demos/tree/master/ingest_helpers), that will eventually be pulled into the client.

 	- Assuming you have created a file, simply call the ingest client

 		```
 		python client.py <absolute_path_to_config_file>
 		```
-	- After creating the new Ingest Job, the client will print the ingest job ID and it will be also logged.  **Remember this ID** if you wish to restart the client or run the client on additional nodes for increased throughput
+	- After creating the new Ingest Job, the client will print the ingest job ID and it will be also logged.

+**Remember this ID if you wish to restart the client or run the client on additional nodes for increased throughput**

 - **Joining an EXISTING Ingest Job**
 	- You can join an existing ingest job and start uploading data any time after it has been created.
 This can be useful if the client has crashed, or if you want to run the client on additional nodes in parallel.